 In most cases, these illnesses should be covered by workers’ compensation insurance.
 However, they can be difficult to prove.
 Pinpointing the exact cause may take some leg work on the part of a worker’s compensation attorney who is familiar with mental health claims.
 It is vital that injured workers get the help they need.

 If you or someone you love has suffered from a mental health injury that was caused by the workplace, please seek legal assistance as soon as possible.
-At Koszdin, Fields, Sherry & Katz, our knowledgeable and experienced team is ready to help you through this.
+At Koszdin, Fields & Sherry, our knowledgeable and experienced team is ready to help you through this.
 These injuries must be taken seriously by your employer.
 We will investigate what happened and work to secure the compensation you deserve.
 This can include: